|

 Robb's Town, 5th January, 1811.

-The Subscriber has for Sale the cargo of the cutter Telegraph,
+THE Subscriber has for Sale the cargo of the cutter Telegraph,

 Capt.
-Fraser, from Glasgow, very reasonable for prompt payment, viz: -
+FRASER, from Glasgow, very reasonable for prompt payment, viz: -

 [first column]